FLORIDA LEGISLATIVE DUI UPDATE 2012

 Also, Florida Statute 322.2615 is being drastically rewritten.

 The changes will allow a person arrested for Florida DUI to avoid a hard time suspension of their license by waiving their right to a hearing and accepting the restricted license.
-Given that the scope of review in these hearings is so limited and relief is granted so rarely, it will most likely be a “no brainer” to waive your right of review and accept a hardship driver’s license immediately.
-This dramatic decrease in the amount of hearings will result in local Bureau of Administrative Review offices being closed and reviews consolidated to Tallahassee.
+Given that the scope of review in these hearings is so limited and relief is granted so rarely, it will most likely be a “no-brainer” to waive your right of review and accept a hardship driver’s license immediately.
+This dramatic decrease in the number of hearings will result in local Bureau of Administrative Review offices being closed and reviews consolidated in Tallahassee.
 This should be a significant cost saving to the State and will hopefully streamline the DUI process.

-This proposed legislation is still pending and it is anticipated that it will be passed in the next legislative session.
-We will do our best to keep you updated in the latest changes to our DUI Laws.
+This proposed legislation is still pending, and it is anticipated that it will be passed in the next legislative session.
+We will do our best to keep you updated on the latest changes to our DUI Laws.